 Why did you pick your major?
 Are you happy with your choice?

 I chose Chemistry because I was pretty decent at it in high school.
 When I got here I wasn’t too shell shocked in Chemistry compared to some of the other courses I took.
 Since I’m practically done with it, I don’t really regret it, but during some of the classes, I really regretted it and did not enjoy it because of the workload.
 Once you get through it, you’re happy with it because hopefully it will lead to better job opportunities.

 Where have you lived on campus?

-Freshman: Compton Hall with one roommate.
+Freshman: Compton Hall in a double.

-What was your favorite living situation?
+What has been your favorite living situation so far?